 Winter is here, and now you find yourself with a gas snow blower that won't start, 12 inches of snow to clear, and no desire whatsoever to shovel it off your driveway (or even to try to find someone else to shovel it).
 This is when you start kicking yourself for not following up on that "check the snow blower" note on your to-do list.
 But all is not lost.

-Here are some troubleshooting tips that could save you a lot of time (and perhaps a trip to the snow blower repair shop).
+Here are some troubleshooting tips that could save you a lot of time (and perhaps a trip to the repair shop).
 Using process of elimination, work your way down the list until your start-up problem is remedied.
 If you have any doubts regarding your ability to perform these tasks without causing harm to body or property, have your unit serviced by a professional.

 Set the Fuel Shutoff Valve to 'On'

 The correct position of the switch for the fuel shutoff valve to start your snow blower is something that could easily elude your memory if you haven't used your equipment for months.
 If this switch is in the OFF position, then flip it to the ON position.
 It is easy to do, but it's also easy to forget.